organized-puns/gg.parse/c_sharp/readme.md

     Remove "Function" notion in favor of Rule in names across the project

     Check if we can replace RuleId with the actual rule in annotation so we don't have do the look up and make everything simpler

+    Figure out if we really need all sub rules in the rulegraph id/name

 alpha (featured complete, buggy, ugly mess)